fmido88/moodle-enrol_wallet/README.md

 21. Notifications for every transaction.
     * Users gets a notifications for every debit or credit type of transaction in their wallet.
     * Admins can change the way users get notify from messages setting.

+22. Low balance notice.
+    * Display a warning notice to the user in case of low balance.
+    * This is optional and admin can decide the minimum balance to call it a low balance.

 22. Events.
     * Almost any action in this plugin triggers its own event.